 A Kriegsmarine were in the process of building a heavy detection station consisting of a Mammut Fu.MO 51 device on a V143 bunker.

-Fu.Mo - Funkmess-Ortung, Radar - direction finder, active ranging.
+Fu.MO - Funkmess-Ortung, Radar - direction finder, active ranging.

 Interesting I search as much as I can to find detail and this is what I found: